Conflict: Week 3 of Re-visioning Your Story

 - Your character had a dream.
 Conflict in a dream is not immediate.

-- Your character does not have a clear goal (a want or a need).
+- Your character does not have a clear goal.

 - Your character is not desperate to accomplish his goal.

 - Your character’s goal is not introduced early enough in the scene (or story).